eProsima/vulcanexus/docs/rst/tutorials/core/ros2_tutorials.rst

 Vulcanexus Core Tutorials
 ==========================

+A set of :doc:`ROS 2 tutorials <../../../ros2_documentation/source/Tutorials>` are provided in the *ROS 2* Documentation.
+*Vulcanexus* documentation includes additional *ROS 2* tutorials, along with middleware specific user features only available in *Fast DDS*.

-This section will provide a collection of ROS 2 tutorials, both on the use and application of the basic functionality, as well as on the exploitation of ROS 2 for more advanced users.
+This section will provide a collection of tutorials both on the use and application of the basic functionality, as well as on the exploitation of *ROS 2* for more advanced users.

 .. toctree::
     :maxdepth: 1